hyperjumptech/monika/docs/src/pages/quick-start.md

 ## Installation

-There are four ways to install Monika
+There are many ways to install Monika

 1. Install using [npm](https://npmjs.com) or [yarn](https://yarnpkg.com) (**Windows/Linux/Mac**).